A First Mother’s Journey

 The first task is to accept the reality of your loss.
 Unlike a mother who loses her child to death, you may be stuck or lost in the fantasy that your child will return to you.
 Accepting that adoption is irreversible will help you begin to reinvest in the future instead of being lost in the past.

 Let yourself mourn your losses.
-It is those women who allow themselves to feel all of their feelings and mourn their deep losses who are actually on the path to healing.
 Accept that the emotions associated with having relinquished your child will always be with you in some form.
 Don’t try to avoid or suppress the pain of mourning for it can prolong the cycle.
 Once you acknowledge the painful emotions you’ll decrease the likelihood that complicated or pathological mourning will develop.

 You have the right to heal and bring love and new relationships into your life.
 By going on with your life you will have more to offer your child and your future relationship.
 Know that you will always be connected to your child and that the ache in your heart is your connection.

-What Makes Some Birthmothers Adjust Better Than Others
+What Makes Some First Mothers Adjust Better Than Others

 Doing the grief work and getting support for your grief.
 Grief that is acknowledged by family and friends, which mourned, supported and shared, is productive.
-Grief that has been disenfranchised, not been acknowledged, only grows stronger over time.
-In addition, grief that is intrafranchised, where the mourner feels responsible and guilty for the loss, is not productive either and does not get better over time.
+Grief that has been buried only grows stronger over time.
+In addition, grief that is enfranchised, where the mourner feels responsible and guilty for the loss, is not productive and does not get better over time.

-Even if you have a personal support system, you may benefit from attending a birthmother support group.
-For many, a support group is the only place where everyone understands the issues and where there is full acceptance and understanding.
+Even if you have a personal support system, you may benefit from attending a first mother support group.
+For many, a support group is the only place where others understand the issues and where there is full acceptance and understanding.

 Individual counseling can help with the aftermath of emotions that affect self-esteem, trust and subsequent relationship.
-Find a good adoption expert.
+Find a good adoption competent therapist.

-Read books written by other birthmothers.
+Read books written by other first mothers.
 Hearing stories that reflect aspects of your experience can add normalcy to the emotional aftermath.
-You can use the internet to find comfort through chat rooms, and have an opportunity to talk with other women who have relinquished children.
+You can use the internet to find comfort through chat rooms, podcasts and other online sites so that you have an opportunity to talk with other women who have relinquished children.